Shaikhfaruk/Shaikhfaruk/readme.md

 ### Hi there 👋

 - 🔭 I’m a Full stack Web & Mobile App Developer
+-

-- 🌱 currently, I'm sharpening my skills and installing new knowledge from this world using 8086 Microprocessor.
+- 🌱 currently, I'm sharpening my skills and updatig my knowledge.
   <!-- - 👯 I’m looking to collaborate on internshala -->
   <!-- - 🤔 I’m looking for help with  -->
 - 💬 Ask me about MERN || ReactNative Development or any tech relative stuff